 Our operating costs should come down some more (we were able to reduce TSG1 membership fee by at least 20% this last year already, more if more than 1 cadet) as the original equipment investment tapers down.
 We hope to be able to lower TSG1 membership costs in the future.
 In order to achieve this, we may, from time to time, ask members if someone could voluntarily donate items, or “sponsor” a specific expense.
 So far, TSG1 has been able to absorb additional costs, when some of the specific camps/activities exceptionally exceeded $15 per person.

 TSG1 is a Texas No-Profit Organization.
 As such, we are able to receive donations.
 They will not be tax-deductible until we achieve 501c3 status (expensive proposition, hopefully in the next couple of years).
 TSG though, as the mother organization, is fully 501c3 accredited and donations to the headquarters are tax-deductible.

 The Officers of TSG1:

 Will Sczepanik, Captain

 The general TSG structure starts with its members.
 Ideas, suggestion, and concerns are brought up by members to their individual Troop Captains.
 Captains of fully accredited troops will then forward them to the TSG national team.
 Approval and funding comes from the Board of Directors, as do instructions and guidance.

-It is important that you understand that the Troop hard launch was just last January 2014.
+It is important that you understand that the Troop hard launch was only January 2014.
 So, it is a work in progress.
 Things are coming into place amazingly fast, considering the complexity, and everyone’s busy schedules.
 This said, a lot of work needs to take place still, and patience and flexibility are a must.
 Also, this is a father-ran operation.
 We need all the help we can get!
 Please volunteer in any function you may be able to.

 The TSG Officer’s Manual is available on the website under “Resources”.
 It contains all our policies and procedures and should answer any question you might have.